-Congressman Frank Pallone Jr., the representative for New Jersey’s sixth district which houses Rutgers’ New Brunswick campus, met with 50 up-and-coming African leaders participating in the Mandela Washington Fellowship Institutes at Rutgers for an intimate discussion regarding international affairs, healthcare, and climate change—and how they’re affected by Donald Trump.
+Congressman Frank Pallone Jr., the representative for New Jersey’s sixth district which houses Rutgers’ New Brunswick campus, met with 50 up-and-coming African leaders participating in the Mandela Washington Fellowship Institutes at Rutgers for an intimate discussion on international affairs, healthcare, and climate change—and how they’re affected by Donald Trump.

 The 50 fellows, all of whom are from sub-Saharan countries, are at Rutgers thanks to a flagship summer training program coordinated by the U.S. Department of State.
 Rutgers is one of only two host universities nationwide selected by the State Department to offer two institutes instead of just one—one in civic leadership developed by the School of Social Work, the Center for African Studies, and the Centers for Global Advancement and International Affairs (GAIA Centers), and one in sustainable business developed by the Rutgers Business School, the Department of Chemistry, and the GAIA Centers.